 Material classification: K4.x

-The pearlite content is less than 90%.
+The pearlite content is below 90%.

 4) Austempered ductile iron (ADI)